a-paija/CRM-Sales-Review/README.md

 ## 🟩 Executive Summary

+Below is the Manager & Sales Pipeline Efficiency page from the Tableau Visualization and more examples will be included throughout the report.
+The entire interactive Tableau Dashboard can be found [here](https://public.tableau.com/app/profile/ajin.paija/viz/SalesPerformancePricingAnalytics/Story1)

 MavenTech has generated approximately **$9.5M in total revenue**, supported by a solid **63% overall win rate**, indicating a generally healthy pipeline at a surface level.
 However, deeper analysis reveals that performance is **inconsistent, highly concentrated, and operationally inefficient in key areas of the sales process**.

 Revenue generation is heavily dependent on **irregular high-value deal closures**, resulting in significant monthly volatility and limiting forecast reliability.
 At the same time, over **83% of revenue is concentrated in just three products**, increasing dependency risk and constraining scalable growth.